Hawaiideveloper/Infastructure-as-Code-Sample_Env/Kubernetes/README.md

-# Kubernetes
+# What is Kubernetes
-Provides a container "juggler" approach to assist in minimizing downtime.
-Technically speaking it provides a framework to run distributed systems resiliently, and scales as well as does failovers for applications.
+Is a framework to run distributed systems resiliently, and scales as well as does failovers for applications using containers.

+## Why Use Kubernetes
+Kubernetes is portable, extensible, and runs on an open-source platform.
+It provides a container "juggler" approach to assist in minimizing downtime.
+Technically speaking it provides an econsystem of tools that facilitate declarative configuration and automation.

+## Where to get Kubernetes
+Kubernetes is a free software that is highly distributed for Linux, Windows, and macOS.
+[Download your perspective version of Kubernetes](https://kubernetes.io/docs/tasks/tools/)

 ### Get the load balancer working